 "If we want to make progress on solving any problem we care about, the share of resources being invested in improving our democracy through nonpartisan reform must dramatically increase, from about $150 million annually today to at least $250 million annually, in order to bring the growing reform movement to scale."

 In order to make significant change, non-partisan reform is in need of "big bets."

 Whether it's the fight for marriage equality in the mid 2000s or the rejuvenation of conservativism in the 1970s and 80s, successful social movements in the US have one thing in common: they were the recipient of a "big bet" — an investment of $10M or more.

-New political philanthropy totaling at least $100M by 2022 — including “big bets” of $10M+ by individual philanthropists — can bring the reform movement to scale.
+New political philanthropy totaling at least $100M by 2022 — including “big bets” of $10M+ by individual philanthropists — have the potential to bring the reform movement to scale.